Understanding the Effects of Marijuana

 The potency of the THC in the average batch of Marijuana has increased in recent decades.
 Using Marijuana frequently, perhaps everyday, is likely to have long-lasting consequences.
 For example, Marijuana may permanently damage the brain.
 This is especially true for teenagers and young adults whose brains are still developing.
 The human brain continues to build itself until the age of 25, but regular Marijuana use stunts brain development.
 On average, adults who smoked Marijuana heavily as teenagers are eight IQ points less intelligent than adults who did not.
 Additionally, mothers who use Marijuana while pregnant expose their unborn babies to THC.
 This increases the likelihood that their children will be born with learning deficiencies and behavioral problems.
 Adults who regularly smoke Marijuana may also experience weakened cognitive abilities which set them behind at work or in school.
 However, these effects are usually reversible.

 Since people smoke Marijuana, the drug also impacts their lungs.
 Regularly inhaling Marijuana smoke may scar lung tissue, damage pulmonary blood vessels, aggravate coughing, and increase the risk of bronchitis.
 Marijuana smoke also contains some of the carcinogens and harmful chemicals which are present in cigarette smoke.

 It is also important to understand that regular Marijuana use can have negative effects on a person’s mental health.
 This is unsurprising since the drug interferes with the normal operations of the brain.
 There is evidence that frequently smoking Marijuana places a person at risk for persistent anxiety and paranoia.
-Some studies have also correlated heavy Marijuana use to the development or intensification of schizophrenia.
+Some studies have also correlated heavy Marijuana use to the development or intensification of schizophrenia, although this is controversial.